How to Prepare for the ACT Math Test

 4. What Does a Consistent ACT Math Study Schedule Look Like?

 A consistent study schedule means you have blocks of time scheduled each week dedicated to studying for the ACT.
-How much time you should study per session depends on when the test day is, your baseline, and how much you want to improve your score.
+How much time you should be studying per session depends on when the test day is, your baseline, and how much you want to improve your score.

 5. Should I Take All My High School Math Courses Before the ACT?

-You should take all your junior-level math courses before taking the ACT.
+You should at least take all your junior-level math courses before taking the ACT.
 According to ACT.org, the math section “assesses the skills students typically acquire in courses taken through grade 11.”

 While you don't necessarily need to take senior-level math courses before taking the ACT, it can help you refresh your knowledge and understand the basics.

-6. I Need Help Studying for the ACT.
+6. I Need Help Studying.
 What Should I Do?

 Seeking the help of a professional ACT tutor is an excellent way to break any bad habits, find new strategies, and boost your ACT Math score.
-ACT tutors help you strategize, study content, identify your areas for improvement, and work through other ACT sections.
+ACT tutors will help you strategize, study content, identify your areas for improvement, and help you with any of the other ACT sections.

 Final Thoughts

-ACT Math practice doesn’t have to feel intimidating.
+ACT Math test practice and review don’t have to feel intimidating.
 Understanding the common college assessment format, taking ACT Math practice tests, and learning from your mistakes will help you achieve a high score.

-Don't forget to implement practical test-taking strategies such as marking up problems, backsolving, and identifying your method of answering ACT Math questions.
-With all this in mind, you're ready to ace ACT Math!
+Don't forget to implement practical test-taking strategies such as marking up problems, backsolving, and identifying your method of answering questions.
+With all of this in mind, you're ready to ace ACT Math!
+And for more preparation, be sure to check out our ACT readiness quiz.

 Subscribe to Our Newsletter